-As enterprises accelerate their pace of automation, our goal is to transformAutomation-as-a-Platform into a fully automated enterprise.
-In a fully automated enterprise, automation will be woven into the central nervous system of the company and workers will continuously observe, interact with, automate, and improve all processes and operations across an enterprise.
+As enterprises accelerate their pace of automation and utilize the full breadth of Automation-as-a-Platform, they approach becoming fully automated enterprises.
+In a fully automated enterprise, automation will be woven into the central nervous system of the company and workers will continuously observe, interact with, automated, and improve all processes and operations across an enterprise.
 In the fully automated enterprise, automation evolves from a core, strategic capability into the critical fabric that powers and accelerates the enterprise forward.